What is angina pectoris?

 Your healthcare provider may prescribe medicines if you have angina.
 The most common

-is nitroglycerin, which helps to relieve pain by widening your blood vessels.
+is nitroglycerin.
+This helps to relieve pain by widening your blood vessels.
 This

-allows more blood flow to your heart muscle and decreases the workload of your heart.
+lets more blood flow to your heart muscle.
+It decreases the workload of your heart.

-Nitroglycerin may be taken as a long-acting form daily to prevent angina.
-Or, it may
+You may take a long-acting form of nitroglycerin daily to prevent angina.
+Or, you

-be taken as a nose spray, or under the tongue when angina occurs.
+may take it as a nose spray or under the tongue when angina occurs.

 Can angina pectoris be prevented?

-- Treating any related conditions such as high blood pressure, high cholesterol, diabetes,
+Treating high blood pressure, high cholesterol, diabetes, and excess weight

 Living with angina pectoris

 If you have angina, note the patterns of your symptoms.
-For example, pay attention to what causes
+Pay attention to what causes

-your chest pain, what it feels like, how long episodes usually last,
+your chest pain.
+Note what it feels like, how long the pain lasts, and if medicine

-It is important to work with your healthcare provider to treat your underlying coronary artery disease,
+It's important to work with your healthcare provider to treat coronary artery disease,

 which causes angina.
-You need to control your risk factors: high blood
+You need to control your risk factors.
+These include high blood

 pressure, cigarette smoking, high blood cholesterol levels, lack of exercise, excess

 weight, and a diet high in saturated fat.
-Taking you medicines as your healthcare
+Take your medicines exactly as directed.

-provider directs is an important part of living with angina.
-If your provider prescribes
+This is an important part of living with angina.
+If you take nitroglycerin, make sure

 When should I call my healthcare provider?